- Course Type: Undergraduate

 The Sophister years

-There are four compulsory modules (5 credits each) in Junior Sophister (third) year:
+There are three compulsory modules (5 credits each) in Junior Sophister (third) year:

 There are also additional optional modules (5 credits each) covering a wide range of subjects that include: